christian-reichart/svg-chameleon/README.md

   path: 'path/to/svg/directory/',           // default: '' (current working directory)
   dest: 'path/to/dest/directory/'           // default: path + name as subfolder, if dest is specified no additional subfolder is created
   name: 'my-sprite',                        // default: 'chameleon-sprite' (used for .svg, .scss and .css files)
+  dimensionStyles: {
+    css: {
-  scss: true,                               // default: false (creates scss with classes for dimensions)
+      create: false,                        // default: false (creates css with classes for dimensions / automatically true if other option is set)
+      dest: null,                           // default: same dir as sprite
+      name: null                            // default: name
+    },
+    scss: {
-  css: true,                                // default: false (creates css with classes for dimensions)
+      create: false,                        // default: false (creates scss with classes for dimensions / automatically true if other option is set)
+      dest: null,                           // default same dir as sprite
+      name: null                            // default: name
+    },
+  },
   colors: {
     apply: false,                           // default: true
     name: 'my-color-var-naming',            // default: 'svg-custom-color' (additional colors are named 'svg-custom-color-2' and so on)